stephane-martin/skewer/README.md

     When receiving a message on TCP and UDP, there is no way to notify the emitter that the message has been correctly received.
-To avoid message loss, such messages are first stored in an embedded database (the Store), that's persisted on disk.
+To avoid message loss, such messages are first stored in an embedded database (the Store), persisted on disk.
 The messages are removed from the Store only after Kafka has acknowledged them.
-When some message fails to be transfered to Kafka, skewer keeps it and retries later.
+When some message fails to be transfered to Kafka, `skewer` keeps it and retries later.

 -   skewer implements the RELP (aka reliable syslog) protocol that was defined by rsyslog.

-    With RELP, we can inform the emitter when a message has been correctly received by Kafka.
+    With RELP, we can inform the emitter (`Rsyslog`) when a message has been correctly received by Kafka.
 The emitter is responsible to keep the message as long as we don't notify him.
-So in this case, there is no Store mechanism involved.
+So in this case, there is no 'Store' mechanism involved.

 -   skewer uses a Netlink connection to fetch audit logs from the Linux Kernel.